 Permanent Representative of the Fonds Stratégique de Participations – Member of the Audit and Risks Committee

-Julie Avrane-Chopard is a Senior Partner in McKinsey & Company’s Paris office, which she joined in 1999.
-She heads the firm’shigh-tech industries practice in France (advanced electronics, aerospace and defence, automotive and assembly).
+Julie Avrane-Chopard was a Senior Partner in McKinsey & Company’s Paris office from 1999 to July 2020, where she headed the firm’s high-tech industries practice in France (advanced electronics, aerospace and defense, automotive and assembly).

-She also co-leads the firm’s high-tech skills practice worldwide.
+She also co-led the firm’s high-tech skills practice worldwide.
 Julie Avrane-Chopard specializes in the high-tech industries, IT services and software sectors.
-At McKinsey, she mainly deals with strategy, growth, M&A and post-merger integration issues in cross-border contexts as well as large-scale transformation plans.
+At McKinsey, she mainly dealt with strategy, growth, M&A and post-merger integration issues in cross-border contexts as well as large-scale transformation plans.

-Prior to joining McKinsey’s Paris office, Julie Avrane-Chopard worked for two years as a business analyst in McKinsey’s London office from 1995 to 1997 and as a researcher with Cogema (Areva) in 1994.
+Prior to joining McKinsey’s Paris office, Julie Avrane-Chopard worked as a researcher with Bull Honeywell in the United States in 1993, then with Cogema (Areva) in 1994, and as a business analyst in McKinsey’s London office for two years from 1995 to 1997.

 Julie Avrane-Chopard is a graduate of the École nationale supérieure des télécommunications de Paris and of the Collège des ingénieurs.
 She also holds an MBA from INSEAD.

 When you visit any website, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalized web experience.
 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Click on the different category headings to find out more and change our default settings.
 However, blocking some types of cookies may impact your experience of the site and the services we are able to offer.